Winklevoss Twins Become First Bitcoin Billionaires

 The brothers are among the digital currency’s most vocal proponents, and launched the Gemini exchange in 2016, on which people could buy and sell their bitcoin.
 Coinbase, however, is the largest exchange.
 When bitcoin topped $11,000 on Nov.
 29, users had difficulty signing onto either system.

-Bitcoin, however, has many critics that believe that the market is bound to pop, considering the more than 1,300 other cryptocurrencies out there.
+Bitcoin, however, has many critics that use the gute Trading App that believe that the market is bound to pop, considering the more than 1,300 other cryptocurrencies out there.
 Still, they agree that the Winklevosses deserve some credit for sticking with the currency despite its ups and downs.
 Some, however, disagree that they are first ‘bitcoin billionaires.’

 “The Winklevoss twins are not the first bitcoin billionaires, but simply the ones with the biggest PR and media outreach, which cements their position as forward-thinking pioneers, and as a result, it will definitely encourage more people to buy bitcoin,” said Angel Versetti, co-founder and CEO of Ambrosus, according to CBS News.